Giovanni Rana: Life and career

 Rana was born on 15 October 1937 in Cologna Veneta, Italy.
 He joined his brothers at the family bakery in San Giovanni Lupatoto, Veneto, in 1950 and began making tortellini, personally preparing the pasta and the filling.
 He began producing pasta and made the deliveries door-to-door with his motorbike.

 In 1962 Pastificio Rana officially opened its doors.
-At the beginning the production, the pasta was strictly handmade.
+At the beginning of the production, the pasta was strictly handmade.
 Rana himself oversaw its distribution and delivered the tortellini from house to house.

 With the assistance of local engineers and mechanics, Rana designed and developed new machines to meet the increasing demand for pasta.
 The machines increased production from about 33 lb of tortellini an hour to about 44000 lb an hour.
 In 1971, the factory moved to its current location of San Giovanni Lupatoto.
 Rana's son Gian Luca (today the CEO of his father's company) joined the company and expanded the brand to other European countries and the US.
 The first factory in Chicago opened in 2012.
 In October 2012 the Giovanni Rana pasta company opened its first restaurant in the United States at the Chelsea Market complex in the Chelsea neighborhood of Manhattan, New York City.
 The same year the firm opened a restaurant at Regent's Place in London, England, which is its first eatery in the United Kingdom.